homanchou/xr/book/14-Hand-Controllers.md

   };

 ```

+The createSimpleUser function will keep a cache so we can quickly get to these messages to update them.
+If the head, left box or right box does not exist in the cache it will create them.

-And update the poseUser function to handle moving hands to new locations
+After all 3 meshes are created we call poseUser function to moving meshes to the current locations.

 ```typescript